Eben60/ShareAdd.jl/docs/src/index.md

 Afrerwards `@utilities` (and `@Chairmarks`, if created) will be added to `LOAD_PATH`, making their packages available.

 Finally, the macro executes `using Unitful, TOML, Plots, Chairmarks` - and that's it.
 Enjoy!

-The package also exports several utility functions - see the [Exported functions](@ref) section

 ## Likes & dislikes?